Gonzalez8/checktime/README.md

 - Automated check-in and check-out on working days
 - Automatic detection of weekends and holidays
+- Support for multiple users with individual schedules and credentials
+- User profiles with CheckJC credential management
-- Telegram integration for notifications and commands
+- Personalized Telegram notifications for each user
 - Web interface to configure schedules and holidays

 ## Screenshots